ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 While you are working, Git divides your content into three main sections.
 Your working directory, your staging area (often referred to as *index*) and your committed work.

-- Your working directory is simply the set of files and folders you operate on - your project.
+- Your working directory is merely the set of files and folders you operate on - your project.
 - The staging area is the set of changes which should go into the next commit.
 - Once you commit, Git will take the contents from the staging area and create a snapshot in the Git repository, which is then the committed revision of your project at the time of the commit.